 PHILADELPHIA, 1793 (AP)-President George Washington has won his second election to the presidency of the United States!
 The inauguration will take place on March 4 in Philadelphia, the new capital of the United States.
-However, the prospect of returning to the stress of presidential life has left Washington doubtful.
-Washington wrote to his friend Henry Lee, "that it was after a long and painful conflict in my own breast, that I was withheld from requesting, in time, that no votes might be thrown away upon me; it being my fixed determination to return to the walks of private life.
-The next four years do in fact promise to be difficult: factionalism has already begun to sprout in government over constitutional interpretation.
-Secretary of the Treasury Alexander Hamilton, who was the driving force behind the creation of the National Bank and National Mint, will remain in the service of the President.
-Edmund Randolph will replace Thomas Jefferson as secretary of state
+However, Washington is doubtful about being the President again.
+He wrote to his friend Henry Lee "that it was after a long and painful conflict in my own breast, that I was withheld from requesting, in time, that no votes might be thrown away upon me; it being my fixed determination to return to the walks of private life."
+The next four years could be difficult; there are debates over the interpretation of the Constitution.
+Secretary of the Treasury Alexander Hamilton, who helped create the National Bank and the National Mint, will continue to work with the President.
+Edmund Randolph will replace Thomas Jefferson as secretary of state.